 • Value

 Flags is mostly for future usage of CAA records.
-Currently only 0 and 128 are recognized.
-0 is default and 128 is designated as Critical Flag.
-This means that if you have your record set to 0, any unrecognized tags in your record will be ignored and other requests will be processed.
-If it is set to 128, then any unrecognized tags will halt the certificate issuance (assuming the issuer is Standards Compliant).
+When checked, the record is designated as Critical Flag.
+This means that if you have the flagged unchecked, any unrecognized tags in your record will be ignored and other requests will be processed.
+If it checked, then any unrecognized tags will halt the certificate issuance (assuming the issuer is Standards Compliant).

-Tags offer three different options – Issue, issuewild, and iodef.
+Tags offer five different options – Issue, issuewild, iodef, contactemail and contactphone.
 Using issue authorizes the CA to issue a certificate to that specific hostname the CAA record is on.
 If you need to authorize multiple hostnames, you will need to add a CAA record to each host.
 Using issuewild authorizes the CA to create a wildcard certificate (and only a wildcard cert) for that specific hostname the CAA record is on.
 Again, If you need to authorize multiple hostnames, you will need to add a CAA record to each host.
 Using iodef defines where people can send policy violation reports.
+Contactemail and contactphone are optional properties that can be included in the CAA record to facilitate communication to CA, allowing CA to reach out to domain owners should there be an issue with issuing certificates.

 Value is where you designate which CA is allowed to issue certificates for your domain/hostname.

-Once you are done setting your Flag, Tag, and Value, click Add to complete the process.
+Once you are done setting your Flag, Tag, and Value, click Create to complete the process.
 Here are some examples and what they do:

-This examples shows a basic CAA record which will allow LetsEncrypt to issue SSL certificates example.com
+This example shows a basic CAA record which will allow LetsEncrypt to issue SSL certificates example.com

 This example shows a CAA record that establishes where policy violations should be mailed to: